 Another Note: If you run into a situation where we are rescuing real contacts that you want to go to your Inbox, simply add that contact to your contact’s list and it should tell your email service provider that this email address is not from a spam source and place new emails in your Inbox from now on.

-One more Note: We only rescue Inbox-worthy stuff from your Spam folder.
-So, if you want us to stop rescuing something, just move it from SaneNotSpam to either your SaneBlackHole (if you want to make sure it gets sent to Trash if your host doesn’t make it Spam) or SaneLater (if you just want us to stop rescuing it).
+One more Note: We only rescue “real” stuff from your Spam folder.
+So, if you want us to stop rescuing something, just move it from SaneNotSpam to your SaneBlackHole.
+That will make sure it gets sent to Trash if your host doesn’t make it Spam.
+And we will never rescue anything from that sender from your Spam folder again.